 Fire safety in the ICU is a part of the broader disaster management topic, which includes answers to questions like "what should I do if the hospital oxygen supply fails" or "how to disarm the colleague who brought a gun to work".
 The specific fire scenario has come up twice already, in Question 3 from the first paper of 2000 and Question 8 from the second paper of 2011.
 For the first appearance, the college answer was extremely brief and resembled instructions shouted over the public address system ("Shut all doors and windows.
 Turn off oxygen outlets.")
 The second time, bureaucratic elements among the examiners insisted that an audit-like "review of fire policy and implementation of staff education and simulation exercises" would be an essential part of the response to a raging inferno threatening to consume you.

 What literature is there to guide the candidate?
-NSW health has a policy directive which describe this in some detail.
+The best, by far, is the recent statement from the UK Association of Anaesthetists and the Intensive Care Society (Kelly et al, 2021).
+NSW health also has a policy directive which describe this in some detail.
 However, it is not specific to the ICU.
 It revolves around the RACE acronym.
 The main difference is the concept of reverse triage (i.e. the sickest patients evacuate last) and the idea that you may need to get other departments to look after these ventilated patients while the ICU burns.
 An additional feature is the need to turn off all the oxygen (and nitrous oxide).
 Guidelines were also written for the British NHS in 1998 and these are available online.
 Again, these reiterate the above approach.

 Response to a fire in the ICU:

 Remove the staff and patients from immediate danger.